Lunar-Eclipse255/gaston.github.io/docs/posts/STEAM seminar/design_thinking.md

   <figcaption style="color: #b8c0e0; font-size: 0.85em; margin-top: 0.5rem; font-style: italic; text-align: center;">Persona: George - Delivery Driver</figcaption>
 </figure>

 Our persona was George, a bike delivery driver who works long hours outdoors.
-By researching we discovered that bike delivery drivers experience exposure to sunlight and heat, night riding with poor visibility, poor weather, strain, and distracted drivers.
+By researching, we discovered that bike delivery drivers experience exposure to sunlight and heat, night riding with poor visibility, poor weather, strain, and distracted drivers.
 We used each of these insights to inform each part of our final design.
-Such as brim to cover the sun, the plastic shield and heating/cooling pipes for the weather and temperature, or reflecter and lamps to make the biker more visible at night.
+Such as a brim to cover the sun, the plastic shield and heating/cooling pipes for the weather and temperature, or reflectors and lamps to make the biker more visible at night.

 <br>

 ### Problem Definition:
-To narrow down the problem in the define phase we created several Point of View (POV) statements and evaluated which one best addressed George's needs.
-The one we landed on was "How might we design a hat that allows delivery drivers to be seen better in low-visibility conditions and be safer on the road?"
-We chose this POV because both sfatey and visibilty were central to most bike delivery drivers' concerns.
+To narrow down the problem in the define phase, we created several Point of View (POV) statements and evaluated which one best addressed George's needs.
+The one we landed on was “How might we design a hat that allows delivery drivers to be seen better in low-visibility conditions and be safer on the road?”
+We chose this POV because both safety and visibility were central to most bike delivery drivers' concerns.

 <br>

 ### Ideation & Risk:
 The ideation phase allowed us to brainstorm, and come up with ideas in which no idea was a bad idea.
 We thought of ideas like reflective surfaces, sound alerts, visors, built-in fans, lane-line illumination, crash sensors, and more.
 The most unconventional idea was a hat that could project light to show the bike’s path.
-Even though we didn’t pursue that ideas, exploring risky and "out of the box" ideas helped us to think creatively before narrowing down our ideas into something more realistic.
-Eventually, we combined multiple elements, such as lighting, reflectivity, rain & sun shielding, and temperature control into one idea/hat.
+Even though we didn’t pursue those ideas, exploring risky and "out of the box" ideas helped us to think creatively before narrowing down our ideas into something more realistic.
+Eventually, we combined multiple elements, such as lighting, reflectivity, rain & sun shielding, and temperature control, into one idea/hat.

 <div class="carousel-container" style="max-width: 600px; margin: 2rem auto; position: relative;">
   <div class="carousel-slides">